/ 11 min read /

 • Security: Holistics uses embedded web tokens and iframes to deliver security and access control on its embedded dashboards.
 By configuring these permissions and security settings, you can decide who sees the data and what data they have access to.

-• Git Integration: Data team control codebase quality and know who changes what when - making analytics more maintainable and governable.
+• Git Integration: Data team controls codebase quality and knows who changes what when - making embedded analytics workflow more maintainable and governable.

 • Dbt integration.

-Pricing: Holistics’s embedded analytics solution is $500/months and comes with unlimited viewers, unlimited reports created, and all functionalities included.
+Pricing: Holistics’s embedded analytics solution starts $200/month and comes with unlimited viewers, unlimited reports created, and all functionalities included.

 • Easy integration: You can rapidly and easily incorporate Tableau-embedded analytics into your products, applications, and online portals using Tableau APIs and Developer Tools.